-Having produced a complex model in the Polybulk we next turned to a user friendly all plastic kit, and chose to produce the Great Western Mica Van, its white livery and different shape fitting our goal of adding variety to members’ stock.
-Assembly is perfectly straight forward, although the Peco 10ft steel chassis supplied does require slight modification.
+Having produced a complex model in the Polybulk we next turned to a user friendly all-plastic kit, and chose to produce the Great Western Mica Van, its white livery and different shape fitting our goal of adding variety to members’ stock.
+This kit makes either a Mica ventilated meat van (no additional letter), or the Mica B ventilated and insulated meat van, or the later conversion to Tevan (no roof hatch or hand rails like the plain Mica).
+It does not make a Mica A (unventilated, insulated) van – it is possible to turn it into one by removing the vents and replacing them with planking but that is a fair bit of kit bashing.
+The decals are therefore for the Mica, Mica B, and Tevan.
+Assembly is perfectly straightforward, although the Peco 10ft steel chassis supplied requires slight modification.
 The Mica B version does have complex handrails giving access to the roof hatches at both ends, but notes and drawings are provided on how they must be shaped and fitted.

 It was clear from the high level of sales of the Sealion ballast hopper (Kit No. 4) that it was a much needed model.
 However, it was also clear that some members found it difficult to build.
 The Society therefore decided to produce a part plastic, part etched model of the later Seacow version of this wagon type.
 The result is a near perfect replica of the prototype, much easier to build and stronger.
 However, because of the high level of detail this is still a model for the serious enthusiast, although some modellers are quite happy to run their model minus most of the etchings.
 The choice is yours!